FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/particles.md

 For simplicity of parsing, H5MD-NOMAD currently requires one such group, labeled `all`, to contain all the particles and corresponding attributes to be stored in the NOMAD archive.
 **Additional particle groups will be ignored**.

-For each dataset, the ordering of indices (whenever relevant) are as follows: frame index, particle index, dimension index.
+For each dataset, the ordering of indices (whenever relevant) is as follows: frame index, particle index, dimension index.
 Thus, the contents of the `particles` group for a trajectory with `N_frames` frames and `N_part` particles in a `D`-dimensional space can be represented:

     particles